Fortune Mill Midgame and Late-Game Rooms Guide

 When to Pay Rimmington

-Pay Rimmington when you have 1,000,000 tickets and Pachinko can keep producing value in the background or during future returns.
+Pay Rimmington when you have 1,000,000 tickets and Pachinko will not collapse the moment you leave.

 |---|---|